jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

 * :ref:`I know how to make functions that take input<functions that take input>`.
 * :ref:`I know what causes TypeError<what causes TypeError?>`.

-:ref:`Would you like to test using a function to make a string from input?<telephone>`
+:ref:`Would you like to test AssertionError with functions that take input?<test AssertionError with functions>`

 -----